-Many students with learning disabilities do not develop low self-esteem, and many of those who do experience low self-esteem as a child or adolescent, are able to persevere and find success as an adult.
-These successful individuals are found to be aware of their dyslexia but not defined by it, proactive in seeking support, able to set clear goals, capable of learning how to cope with frustration, able to show perseverance, and are flexible when approaching obstacles and problems.
+Many children with learning disabilities do not develop low self-esteem, and many of those who do experience low self-esteem as a child or adolescent, are able to persevere and find success as an adult.
+These successful individuals are found to be aware of their learning disability but not defined by it, proactive in seeking support, able to set clear goals, capable of learning how to cope with frustration, able to show perseverance, and are flexible when approaching obstacles and problems.
 They also often show strength in a skill outside of the academic area in which they struggle.

 There are many ways that parents can help to develop positive feelings of self-esteem in their children:

+- Help your child to develop problem-solving and decision-making skills.
 High self-esteem is associated with strong problem-solving skills.
 We often give children the solutions in an attempt to help them.
 However, it is important to show children how to solve problems by modelling and role playing the process of problem solving and by giving them the opportunity to come up with different solutions to fix difficult situations they may face.

-Students are more likely to take on suggestions if they are cast as strategies that must be changed rather than as something wrong with their motivation.
+- Avoid comments that are judgmental.
+Children are more likely to take on suggestions if they are cast as strategies that must be changed rather than as something wrong with their motivation.
 For example “We need to work out better strategies to help you learn” rather than “You have to try harder”.

 - Be an empathetic parent.
 See the world through your child’s eyes.
 If your child is having difficulty with learning, it is best to show that you know they are having difficulty, to cast the difficulty into a problem to be solved and to work together to think about possible solutions.